 C-402: Union or Nonunion Specifications

-Job orders specifying membership or nonmembership in a labor organization as a condition of employment may violate federal or state law.
+Job orders specifying membership or non-membership in a labor organization as a condition of employment may violate federal or state law.

 Unions and labor organizations are subject to Texas Right to Work laws, which make a job order illegal if there is an agreement between an employer and a union that requires union membership immediately or after a certain period.
 An agreement that requires individuals to pay union membership dues even if they are not members also is illegal.